imartinez921/playwriteJS/README.md

 ### Implementation Timeline
-1. Friday Afternoon & Weekend
+#### 1. Friday Afternoon & Weekend
 - [ ] Getting to know Canvas and drawing the background (https://itch.io/game-assets/tag-kitchen)

 - [ ] Constructing the letter magnets out of different fonts

 - [ ] Randomizing their placement on the page

 - [ ] Code for snapping letters together / highlight / glow when linked to create a word

 - [ ] Understanding how to fetch from the dictionary API
-2. Monday
+#### 2. Monday
 - [ ] Fridge door open and close logic for dictionary query

 - [ ] Word history showing up in script on the whiteboard

 - [ ] Create inner fridge visual
-3. Tuesday
+#### 3. Tuesday

 - [ ] Postcards of recent word searches as images
-4. Wednesday
+#### 4. Wednesday

 - [ ] Game music / ambient sound
-5. Thursday Morning

 *** Title Credit: Kyle Ginzburg